Find out which admission charges to cultural exhibitions and events are exempt from VAT.

 3.3 Working out if an exemption will distort competition

-HMRC holds the view that it’s entitled, under the terms of current EC agreements, to take a national and overall view of competition where admissions to the various cultural activities are supplied by public bodies.
+HMRC holds the view that it’s entitled to take a national and overall view of competition where admissions to the various cultural activities are supplied by public bodies.
 It’s necessary therefore to establish at the outset whether commercial suppliers of cultural activities may be placed at relative disadvantage if similar supplies made by a particular public body are treated as exempt.
 However, once this has been done it isn’t necessary to apply this test to each future separate performance.

 3.4 Satisfying the non-distortion requirement in order to exempt admissions

 You must take steps to notify all identifiable commercial suppliers of related facilities or performances.
 For example, a local authority will need to identify from its business rating, planning, taxation and other records, any such supplier within its geographical area of responsibility and to notify in writing its intention of introducing exemption to all those suppliers.
 This could be by individual letter or by public notice in the local press for the authority’s geographical area, which will need to specify a date (say 30 days) by which any objection to exemption has to be lodged.

 3.5 What to do after the period for objections has expired and none have been received

 You can start to exempt the supplies advertised for exemption but must retain copies of the relevant correspondence and advertisements for future examination.

 3.6 What to do if you receive objections